 If you are struggling with the transition to college, there are some things you can do to help yourself make the adjustment:

 Seek out resources on campus that can help you address problems and get support, both academically and personally.
 These varied resources include your advisor, professors, Health Services, the Career Center, etc. Each of these resources will also assist in connecting you with other helpful resources on campus.

-The First Year Experience Office provides many programs and services designed to help first year students with their transition into the university community.
-Academic Orientation, Bulldog Bash, workshops, and a newsletter series are just a few of the services we provide.
-For more information on First Year Experience, click here: http://www.d.umn.edu/fye/freshmen/transiton/academic/index.html
+The Students in Transition Office provides many programs and services designed to help first year students and transer students with their transition into the university community.
+Academic Orientation, Bulldog Bash, workshops, and a newsletter series are just a few of the services provided.
+For more information on students in transition, click here: http://www.d.umn.edu/fye/freshmen/transiton/academic/index.html

 As college graduation approaches, students often begin worrying about what lies ahead – how to land a job, how to find fulfilling work, how to pay back loans and make ends meet, etc. The counselors at Health Services can help students work through these fears and offer advice on how to adjust to post-college life.